 For any heating system, it’s important to make sure the air warmed and sent to your home is actually reaching your home.
 Take a look at your air ducts and test for any cracks or leaks.
 Use store-bought sealant to fill in the holes and prevent air from escaping throughout the winter season.
 You can also pursue professional help if your air ducts need major repairs or replacements.

 Your Heater Health Depends On You

 If you can complete these steps throughout the year, your heater will run much smoother.
-A professional furnace tune-up from Foulks Southern Air is also a good idea to ensure there are no looming repairs or inefficiencies.
+A professional heater tune-up from Foulks Southern Air is also a good idea to ensure there are no looming repairs or inefficiencies.
 If you have questions about your heater maintenance or would like to schedule a tune-up appointment, give us a call!